oayanda/Hosting-a-Secure-Static-Website-Setup-on-Amazon-Cloud-using-Cloudfront-S3-Route53-ACM-for-SSL/static-website.md

 Notice the lock icon in the URL, this means your website is secure.

 **Congratulation!!!** You have successfully deployed a static website via HTTP and HTTPS protocols in AWS.

-As always, I look forward to getting your thoughts on this post and aws resources.
-Please feel free to leave a comment!